abonaldi/SKAO-SDC/README.md

-# Science Data Challenge 3a: EoR foreground removal
+# Science Data Challenges

-This repository contains a collection of scripts used to generate mock SKA-Mid-observed neutral hydrogen (HI) datacubes for the second SKA Science Data Challenge ([SDC2](https://sdc2.astronomers.skatelescope.org/)).
-A detailed description on the simulations can be found in Section 3 of the SDC2 [paper](https://arxiv.org/abs/2303.07943).
+This repository contains a collection of scripts used to generate mock datacubes corresponding to T-RECS catalogues.

 ### Prerequisites